geographiclib/geographiclib/GeographicLib/00README.txt

     gauss-krueger-convergence-scale.{png,pdf} -- Fig. 5
     thompson-tm-graticule.{png,pdf} -- Fig. 6

-This is the 2009-06 version of the library.
+This is the 2009-07 version of the library.

+Changes between 2009-07 and 2009-06 versions:

+  * Speed up the series inversion code in tmseries.mac and geod.mac.

+  * Reference Borkowski in section on Geocentric coordinates.

 Changes between 2009-06 and 2009-05 versions: